Some prophesies come true.

 To answer that, it will help to look at what has failed so far.

 But, in the absence of manners and norms for respecting privacy in the dawning years of the Internet, it was easy for the Interactive Advertising Bureau (IAB), adtech’s trade association, to rally the whole online advertising business, including its dependents in online publishing, into ignoring Do Not Track.
 Even the major browser makers were cowed into compliance, in effect working for sites and services rather than for you and me.
-(At the W3C, the Web’s standards body.
-Do Not Track was even re-branded Tracking Preference Expression.)
+(At the W3C, the Web’s standards body, Do Not Track was ironically but predictably re-branded Tracking Preference Expression.)

 After that happened in 2013, people took matters into their own hands, turning ad blocking into the biggest boycott in human history by 2015.